verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 2. Prepare to do the private registry installation.
-   * Extract the ZIP archive to a desired directory location, referred as DISTRIBUTION_DIR here onwards.
+   * Extract the ZIP archive to a desired directory location.
 There will be two files: a compressed TAR file containing the product files, and a checksum file.
+     For use in this section, define an environment variable `DISTRIBUTION_DIR`.
+     ```
+     DISTRIBUTION_DIR=<local directory>/verrazzano-<major>.<minor>.<patch>
+     ```
-   * (Optional) In the expanded archive directory, validate that the checksum and TAR file match.
+   * In the expanded archive directory, validate that the checksum and TAR file match.
 For example,
      ```
      $ sha256sum -c verrazzano-<major>.<minor>.<patch>.tar.gz.sha256